Creator Laconic Main

 , but is just so

 at doing his pigeonholed job that it doesn't matter, this man is that voice actor.

-Norio Wakamoto was an anti-riot squad officer who saw action in the student protests in the 1960s/70s before he became a voice actor (we assume he just had to yell "HALT, CRIMINAL!" and
+Norio Wakamoto was an anti-riot squad officer who saw action in the pro-leftist student protests in the 1960s/70s before he became a voice actor (we are forced to assume that he just had to yell "HALT, CRIMINAL!" and

 they'd immediately stop while shouting "YES, YOUR MAJESTY!"